 Hi!
-I'm Nate, a Research Fellow at Goethe Universität Frankfurt in Frankfurt am Main, Germany.
-I am a member of the Justitia Amplificata Centre for Advanced Studies, an interdisciplinary research center in political theory and philosophy directed by Prof. Dr. Rainer Forst and Prof. Dr. Stefan Gosepath.
+I'm Nate, a Postdoctoral Fellow in the Philosophy Department of McMaster University in Hamilton, Canada.
+Previously I was a Research Fellow with the Justitia Amplificata Centre for Advanced Studies, an interdisciplinary research center in political theory and philosophy at Goethe Universität Frankfurt in Frankfurt am Main, Germany.
 I work primarily in political philosophy and philosophy of law, focusing on the legitimacy of institutions and the nature of the practical authority that they claim over us.
-I have papers forthcoming in these areas in The Journal of Political Philosophy, Law and Philosophy, Legal Theory, and Res Publica, which you can find drafts and summaries of here.
+I have papers published and forthcoming in these areas in venues such as The Journal of Political Philosophy, Law and Philosophy, and Legal Theory, which you can find drafts and summaries of here.
 On this site you will find more detail about me, my research, my teaching, and how to contact me.

-My three-year postdoctoral fellowship started in the summer of 2015 and runs through the summer of 2018.
-I am currently looking for a tenure-track position starting in the fall of 2018.
-Prior to my current position, I was a visiting postdoctoral research fellow with the Chair of International Political Theory at Goethe Universität for Sommersemester 2014 and during the 2014-15 academic year I was a Visiting Assistant Professor at Virginia Tech.
+Previously I was also a visiting postdoctoral research fellow with the Chair of International Political Theory at Goethe Universität for Sommersemester 2014 and during the 2014-15 academic year I was a Visiting Assistant Professor at Virginia Tech.
 I have a Ph.D. in Philosophy from Washington University in St. Louis (2014), an M.A. in Philosophy from Virginia Tech (2008), and a B.A. in Biochemistry from Spring Arbor University (2004).
 I've ended up a long way from biochemistry!
 Everything else you'll find here is about philosophy but if you're interested: for my senior thesis, I investigated the reported efficacy of chaulmoogra oil for treating leprosy by separating out various chemical components of the natural oil and testing their properties.

 I'm originally from the USA, though not from any particular place.
 I was born in New Jersey and have lived in New York City, rural Kentucky, Michigan, suburban Illinois, upstate New York, Virginia, Missouri, Egypt, China, and Germany.
 I've gleaned a lot from my migratory ways.
 We can't take the view from everywhere or the view from nowhere, but I hope that having had the view from many-wheres helps my understanding of morality, political institutions, and justice.
 I enjoy games in a huge variety and I enjoy following professional sports of various sorts, although it's harder six or more time zones away, especially with baseball.
 Occasionally I attempt to write fiction and I return to an extremely unfinished novel in fits and starts, all of which is a nice outlet for the kind of explosive purple prose that is most often counterproductive in a philosophy article aiming for clarity and precision.